The OCR Christmas wishlist!

 Obstacle Racers do love their race bling and those medals should be seen!
 A medal hanger, maybe a customized one, would result in a big “oh yeah!” from OCR addicts!

 Yes, I said it.
-Print out some of the best OCR race photos!
-Pay that awesome photographer some cash for the high-res photo and make Christmas a little extra special this year.
+Print out some of the best OCR race photos for your friend!
+Pay that awesome photographer some cash for the high-res photos and make Christmas a little extra special this year.

 9 Carbs, caffeine & protein